Unrooted non-binary tree-based phylogenetic networks: Preliminaries

 \subsection{Graph-theoretical concepts}

-Besides the phylogenetic terminology, we need to introduce some basic concepts from classical graph theory before we can proceed with analyzing binary and non-binary treebased unrooted networks.
+Besides the phylogenetic terminology, we need to introduce some basic concepts from classical graph theory before we can proceed with analyzing the tree-basedness of unrooted phylogenetic networks.
 In particular, we need the notion of \emph{cubic graphs} and \emph{Hamiltonian paths/cycles.}

 A \emph{cubic graph} is a graph $G=(V,E)$ such that all vertices have degree 3.
-Applying the so-called handshaking lemma \citep[Theorem 1.1]{Harris2000}, which states that $\sum\limits_{v \in V} deg(v) = 2 \vert E \vert$, we have that three times the number of vertices equals two times the number of edges in any cubic graph, i.e. $3 \vert V \vert = 2 \vert E \vert$.
-In particular, this implies that a cubic graph always has an even number of vertices.
-Similarly, the handshaking lemma also implies that a binary phylogenetic network always has an even number of vertices.
-We will need these properties later on (e.g. in the proof of Lemma \ref{12vertices}).
+We will now show that both cubic graphs and unrooted binary phylogenetic networks necessarily contain an even number of vertices, a property that will be useful later on (e.g. in the proof of Lemma \ref{12vertices}).

+\begin{proposition} Let $G=(V,E)$ be a cubic graph.
+Then, $G$ contains an even number of vertices.
+Furthermore, if $N$ is an unrooted binary phylogenetic network with $n > 1$ leaves, $N$ also contains an even number of vertices. \end{proposition}